Stocks Rebound, on Pace for Monthly Gains

 ADVERTISEMENT

-Futures pointed to a 0.3% opening gain for the Dow Jones Industrial Average after rising bond yields and pressure on the health care sector sent it to its biggest daily drop since May on Tuesday.
+The mostly brighter tone in stocks Wednesday came as 10-year German government bond yields edged down to 0.613% from 0.627% on Tuesday and U.S. Treasury yields fell to 2.706% from 2.725%, their highest since April 2014.
+Yields move inversely to prices.

-While stocks and bond yields have historically often climbed together in the past, a rapid move higher in yields can hurt steady dividend-payers in the stock market and trigger wider concerns about risky assets if yields are rising on expectations of higher inflation and less central bank support.
+While stocks and bond yields have historically often climbed together in the past, a rapid move higher in yields can hurt steady dividend-payers in the stock market and trigger wider concerns about risky assets if the jump is driven by expectations of higher inflation and less central-bank support.

 "When markets are trading on an expensive valuation plane, they become acutely sensitive to any shift in expectations that the benign economic environment is going to be challenged," said Matt Merritt, global head of multiasset strategy at Insight Investment.

-The S&P 500 is on track to end the month with gains of nearly 6% in a blockbuster start to the year, but European stocks have fared better than their U.S. counterparts during the selloff this week, in part due to their higher weighting to banks and insurance companies which benefit from rising bond yields.
+The S&P 500 is on track to end the month with gains of nearly 6% amid a better-than-expected earnings season and fresh signs of economic growth, but European stocks have fared better than their U.S. counterparts during the selloff this week, in part because of their higher weighting to banks and insurance companies, which benefit from rising bond yields.

+Earnings reports drove some of the steepest swings in individual stocks on Wednesday.
+Shares of Electronic Arts rose 7% in U.S. premarket trading after announcing record mobile-games revenues in the holiday quarter, while Xerox Corp. gained 6% after shrinking its net loss and sealing a deal in which Japan's Fujifilm Holdings Corp. will take a majority stake.

+In Europe, shares of Swedish household-appliance maker Electrolux jumped 6% after it reported higher fourth-quarter profits, helping offset steep post-earnings declines from telecommunications-equipment maker Ericsson, fashion retailer Hennes & Mauritz and U.K. outsourcing group Capita, which shed 42% after suspending its dividend and issuing a profit warning.

-Market reaction was fairly muted after President Donald Trump struck a mostly conciliatory tone in his first State of the Union address late Tuesday, although some analysts said the lack of comment on trade or new policies contributed to a brighter tone in risk assets Wednesday.
+Market reaction was fairly muted after Mr. Trump struck a mostly conciliatory tone in his first State of the Union address late Tuesday, although some analysts said the lack of comment on trade or new policies contributed to a brighter mood in risk assets Wednesday.

-The Mexican peso rose 0.7% against the dollar, with analysts pointing to some relief it wasn't directly targeted in the speech.
+The Mexican peso rose 0.9% against the dollar, with analysts pointing to some relief that Mexico wasn't directly targeted in the speech, alleviating some short-term concerns about Nafta.

 The dollar is likely to take direction later in the day from the conclusion of the Fed's January meeting.
 While market participants are anticipating no change to policy, many are bracing for a more hawkish statement in light of recent signs that inflation has been on an uptrend.